 Over the years, Google has consistently provided updates to their algorithm.
 As a result, there are more than 200 ranking factors that Google considers before they rank any site now.

 We have seen changes to SERPs, for example, with knowledge graphs and rich snippets, videos and images that show just how important the UX is when it comes to search visibility.

-So many SEOs still fail to realize how improving the user experience could help them boost the keyword rank.
+Yet, so many SEOs still fail to realize how improving the user experience could help them boost the keyword rank.

-So, what is the user experience?
+But what is the user experience?

 User experience (abbreviated as UX) defines how a person experiences something.
 It could be a product, a platform, an app.
 Or, a website.

 A good UX helps users focus on the positive experience a product delivers.
 A poor UX, on the other hand, makes them struggle through using the product.
 A poorly designed website, for example, doesn’t work in the way users would have imagined.
 It leaves them at their wit’s end as they try to navigate it to find the information they seek.